 Hello Music Lovers!
 My name is Clint Steyn.
 I am an audio designer, manufacturer and a passionate music lover too...
 My background was originally in the field of Professional Audio.
-At an early age, I gained enormous expertise and knowledge as an apprentice to my father who excelled in setting up and achieving the best possible sound for large, live music events.
+At an early age, I gained enormous expertise and knowledge as an apprentice to my father who set up and excelled at achieving the best possible sound for large, live music events.
 Unfortunately, I could never hear the same level of performance when I played back these recordings at home.
-This was very disappointing… knowing how it should sound like.
+This was very disappointing… knowing what it should sound like.
 So, later on, I decided to use all my knowledge and experience in Professional Audio and apply it to the development of some really serious home audio products.
-The goal was that there should be no difference in the sound quality of what we hear, either in the professional field, or in the home environment.
+The goal was to bridge the sound quality gap between professional audio environments and home listening experiences, ensuring a consistent audio experience across both settings.

 And so was born Angel Acoustics!